Physical fitness: Recovery

+In sport

+The ability to recover consciously and rapidly is one of the most important attributes that a sports person can develop.
+Their ability to immediately actively recover must be integrated with their sports specific skillset so that their performance is as efficient as possible.
+For example, a tennis player must learn to recover immediately after every stroke and a rugby player after every tackle.
+Successful sports people typically have the ability to recover faster and in a more controlled way.

 Forms of training

 Task-specific training

 Task-specific, also known as task-oriented, fitness refers to a person's ability to perform in a specific activity, such as sports or military service, efficiently.
 Task-specific training prepares athletes to perform well in their sport through the training of the same, or closely associated, actions.
 These include:

 Swimmers in competitive swimwear perform squats prior to entering the pool in a U.S. military base, 2011.